Nicolas Legat, upon his arrival from Russia in 1923 opened a studio in London. It immediately became the mecca for every ballet dancer.

 Nicolas and Nadine Legat

-Later The Legat School of Ballet was founded, in Kent and became the first ever ballet boarding school in the UK.
+Later The Legat School of Russian Ballet was founded and became the first residential professional ballet school to be opened in the UK.

-During her time there and for some years afterwards, Eunice Bartell further developed the work of the Society and was solely responsible for its expansion and success in a variety of countries.
+During her time there and for years afterwards, Eunice Bartell further developed the work of the Russian Ballet Society and was solely responsible for its expansion and success in many countries.
 Today the Society still flourishes and has schools and teachers in the United Kingdom, Japan, Malta, Cyprus, South Africa and Greece as well as a substantial presence in Italy and Thailand.

-Today the Russian Ballet Society continues to grow with all Trustees being former pupils of the Legat School who recognise the importance of carrying on the Legat System.
+Today the Russian Ballet Society continues to grow and flourish.
+All our Trustees are former pupils of the Legat School and all truly recognise the importance of carrying on the Legat System.